bootstrap-vue/bootstrap-vue/docs/markdown/intro/README.md

 ## Browser

-Add the Boostrap and BootstrapVue CSS URLs in your HTML `<head>` section, followed by the required JavaScript files.
+If not using a module bundler or compile process, you can instead add the Boostrap and BootstrapVue CSS URLs in your HTML `<head>` section, followed by the required JavaScript files.

 When supporting older browsers (see [Browser Support](#browser-support) below), you will need to include a polyfill for handling modern JavaScript features before loading Vue and BoostrapVue